Lady Jane Grey is another teenage victim of her unscrupulous relatives who lost her head to the executioner's block.

-In 1549 Seymour was overthrown and executed, and John Dudley, Duke of Northumberland became the new puppet master of the King.
+In 1549 Seymour was overthrown and executed.
+John Dudley, Duke of Northumberland became the new puppet master of the King.

 Edward VI and Northumberland were both devoted Protestants.
 When the young king became ill in 1553 they had intense conversations about the succession.
 Next in line to the throne of England was Edward's half-sister Mary.
 She was the daughter of Catherine of Aragon, and a Catholic.

 Northumberland came up with a plot to consolidate the English Reformation, which was Edward's greatest desire.
-Of course, a nice side-effect for Northumberland would be for him to maintain his own powerful position.
+A nice side-effect for Northumberland would be for him to maintain his own powerful position.
 Here Jane Grey came into the picture.

 Lady Jane had excellent tutors growing up, and she was very smart and quick-witted.
 She spoke and wrote Greek and Latin and was proficient in French, Hebrew, and Italian.

 She was also a committed Protestant, carrying around her little prayer book everywhere.
 Witnesses claim that she was even carrying it with her on her way to the execution block.
-This prayerbook is digitised and can be found on the British Library website.
+This digitised prayerbook can be found on the British Library website.

-Fascinating are the letters that can be found in the margins of the book, written by Jane herself while she captivated in the Tower.
-One of these is to her father, and reads:
+Fascinating are the letters that Jane wrote in the margins of the book.
+She wrote these while captivated in the Tower of London.
+One of these letters is to her father, and reads:

 ‘The Lorde comforte your grace, and that in his worde whearein all creatures onlye are to be comforted.
 And thoughe it hath pleased God to take awaye 2 of your children: yet thincke not, I most humblye beseech youre grace, that you haue loste them; but truste that we, by leafinge this mortall life, haue wunne an immortal life.
 And I, for my parte, as I haue honoured your grace in this life, wyll praye for you in another life.
 Youre gracys humble daughter, Jane Duddley'